Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth: Spatially inhomogeneous periodic patterns

 We proceed to discuss stability of branch $\rho_{k_0}(s)$ around $(\bar u,\bar v,\bar w,\chi_{k_0}^H)$.
 According to Lemma 2.10 in \cite{CR4}, the eigenvalue $\kappa(s)$ is a continuous real function of $s$ which is uniquely defined near $s=0$.
 For $\chi$ being around $\chi_{k_0}^H$, the eigenvalues of $\mathcal A_{k_0}$ are $\sigma_1(\chi)$, $\sigma_{2,3}(\chi)=\eta(\chi)\pm i\zeta(\chi)$.
 By Theorem 2.13 in \cite{CR4}, $\kappa(s)$ and $s\chi'_{k_0}(s)$ have the same zeros in small neighbourhood of $s=0$ in which $\kappa(s)$ and $-\eta'(\chi_{k_0}^H)s\chi'_{k_0}(s)$ have the same sign (if they are not zero), and

-Then by Theorem 8.2.3 in \cite{Henry}, if $\kappa(s)>0$ the bifurcating periodic solutions are stable, and if $\kappa(s)<0$ the bifurcating periodic solutions are unstable.
-Moreover, since we already showed in the proof of Theorem \ref{theorem31} that $\eta'(\chi_{k_0}^H)<0$, $\kappa(s)$ has the same sign as $s\chi'_{k_0}(s)$, therefore if $\chi''_{k_0}(0)\neq 0$, the branching solutions are stable if they appear supercritically and unstable if subcritically.
+By Theorem 8.2.3 in \cite{Henry}, the bifurcating periodic solutions are stable if $\kappa(s)>0$, and they are unstable if $\kappa(s)<0$.
+Moreover, since we already showed in the proof of Theorem \ref{theorem31} that $\eta'(\chi_{k_0}^H)>0$, $\kappa(s)$ has the same sign as $s\chi'_{k_0}(s)$, therefore if $\chi''_{k_0}(0)\neq 0$, the branching solutions are stable if they appear supercritically and unstable if they appear subcritically.
 See Theorem 3 in the survey paper \cite{Sat1} of D. H. Sattinger.
 The stability of bifurcation branches around $(\bar u,\bar v,\bar w)$ is schematically presented in Figure \ref{figure1}.

-In order to evaluate $\chi'_{k_0}(0)$, one can follow the calculations using the factorization theorem in \cite{JN} or the method of integral averaging in \cite{CM}, or the normal form method and centre manifold theorem from \cite{HKW} of Hassard \emph{et al.}.
-In each method, we need to perform a perturbation analysis in the neighbourhood of the critical bifurcation value $\chi^H_{k_0}$, by substituting $\chi^H_k(s)$ and the periodic solution $\textbf{u}(s,x,t)$ as Taylor series of $s$ into (\ref{21}) then we equate the $s$--terms to find algebraic equations of $\chi'_{k_0}(0)$ which determines the direction of the Hopf bifurcation if $\chi''_{k_0}(0)\neq 0$.
-The calculation is routine but extremely complicated, therefore we skip it here.
+In order to evaluate $\chi'_{k_0}(0)$, one can follow the calculations using the factorization theorem in \cite{JN} or the method of integral averaging in \cite{CM}, or the normal form method and center manifold theorem from \cite{HKW} of Hassard \emph{et al.}.
+In each method, we need to perform a perturbation analysis in the neighbourhood of the critical bifurcation value $\chi^H_{k_0}$, by substituting $\chi^H_k(s)$ and the periodic solution $\textbf{u}(s,x,t)$ as Taylor series of $s$ into (\ref{21}), then we equate the $s$--terms to find algebraic equations of $\chi'_{k_0}(0)$ which determines the direction of the Hopf bifurcation if $\chi''_{k_0}(0)\neq 0$.
+The calculations are routine but extremely complicated, therefore we skip them here.